 The Catgo Cattery is a small family operation from Western Pennsylvania near Pittsburgh.
 They began breeding in 1995, and all of their parenting cats are show cats registered with the Cat Fanciers Association.
 Several cats won Grand Championships and several other awards.
 They test all kittens for HCM, SMA, and PK deficiency, and the parents receive an echocardiogram before breeding.

-Picking Up Your Kitten
+Picking Up Your Maine Coon Kitten

 Unless you are having your cat delivered, you will need a cat carrier to take home your new kitten.
 We recommend purchasing the largest carrier your budget will allow.
-Not only will your large carrier be suitable for your cat when it’s fully grown, but it also allows you to keep a small litter box inside that your cat can use, especially on larger trips.
+Not only will your large carrier be suitable for your cat when it’s fully grown, but it also allows you to keep a small litter box inside that your cat can use, especially on longer trips.
 A litterbox can help prevent accidents and will also help your cat feel more comfortable.

 We recommend making a small travel litterbox out of a cardboard box.
 Find something that fits nicely into the carrier and add a small amount of litter to create a DIY disposable travel litterbox.
 We recommend doing the same thing for your trips to the vet.